 - Assistance to families, and inmates, with resource referrals to other agencies that aid with education, legal issues, reentry, housing, employment, transportation and childcare, etc.

-- Many opportunities for community involvement through volunteering
+- Many opportunities for community involvement through volunteering.

-Who do you serve?
+Who do we serve?